Saleha-m14/My-Second-Project-Quiz/README.md

 6. The website will deploy and the pages refreshes to provide the live link to the project.

 The live link can be found here - https://saleha-m14.github.io/My-Second-Project-Quiz/

+# Credits

+The over all idea of what to work on as the second project was inspired by [how to make a quiz app](https://youtu.be/2jwdyO_UunE)

+To clearly undrestand how to make a webpage responsive the video [how to make a webpage responsive](https://youtu.be/ZYV6dYtz4HA) helped me.

+The [easy tutorial](https://www.youtube.com/@EasyTutorialsVideo) helped me gain the necessary knowledge to complete the project complete this project.

+Martina Mentor from code institute helped and guided me complete this project.

 [Back to top](#english-vocabulary-quiz)